clinton-alden/goes_clouds/data_download/download_workflow.md

 Current download status:
 Need Channels 2/5/13 for W WA for 13 July - 30 Sep 2022
-downloading... all channels for july 2022
+downloading... all channels for september 2022